Skip to Main Content

 If your topic is too broad or vague, you will find too much information and will need to narrow the focus.

-Example: “I'm thinking of doing a paper on technology."
+Example: “I'm thinking of doing a paper on fashion."

-You can write a multi-volume work on technology.
+You can write a multi-volume work on fashion.
 How can this be turned into a more manageable topic?

 Define the topic by asking these questions:

-• What do you know about technology?
+• What do you know about it?
 What don't you know?

-• What aspects of your topic interest you: historical, sociological, psychological, mechanical, etc.?
+• What aspects of your topic interest you: historical, sociological, psychological, etc.?

 • What time period do you want to cover?